CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 consent.
 So whether you send transactional, mass or even your own outlook/thunderbird emails through SMTPeter is up to you.

 ## Why do you want to use SMTPeter?

 There are many reasons why you would want to use SMTPeter.
 For example with SMTPeter's features you can increase the deliverability and security of your emails.
 You can easily obtain statistics from your mailings and add bounce tracking.
 Or you can increase the consistency of the layout of your emails.
-Or you can have it all.
+Or you can have it all and even more.
 Curious?
 [Read more about SMTPeter's features](copernica-docs:SMTPeter/features).